DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-07-03-candidate-level-english.md

 [Our new design](/apply-for-teacher-training/candidate-level-english/#our-new-design) has a different focus: asking international candidates to give details about their English language qualifications.

-Why?
-To give providers evidence-based information about candidates, no matter where they’re from.
+This gives providers evidence-based information about candidates, no matter where they’re from.

 The challenge: designing something that works for everyone.